updated October 31st 2023

 Latch on, pull off, latch on, pull off…

 It can be very frustrating nursing a distracted baby.
 Around 3-4 months babies become much more aware of the world around them.
 Suddenly they are paying more attention to the room they are in, the sounds they are hearing in and outside the home.
 They may latch on and pull off only to latch on again, maybe feed for a minute and then pull and become frustrated because they are no longer drinking milk.
-This makes feedings difficult and may be misinterpreted as weaning when it’s not.
+This makes feedings difficult.
+You head to Google and Google says it’s weaning when really it’s not.
 Babies younger than 18 months typically do not self wean.

 When distracted feedings happen, your baby will nurse for a shorter period and may nurse more frequently at night to make up for the calories.
 This is completely normal and the night nursing is beneficial for your milk supply.
 It’s also a quiet, calm, distraction free environment.